 ResMan specializes in multifamily management rather than broader real estate categories, serving mid-market operators with focused functionality.

 Evaluation criteria vary based on portfolio size and operational complexity.
 A 500-unit operator has different priorities than an institutional owner managing 50,000 units across multiple markets.
 The framework below helps identify what matters most for a specific situation.
+When comparing software for multifamily portfolios, align features to your operating model.

 Software requirements differ dramatically based on unit count.
 Smaller operators often prioritize ease of use and quick implementation.
 Institutional portfolios require enterprise-grade security, role-based permissions, and the ability to handle complex ownership structures.
 Growth considerations matter too, switching platforms mid-scale is expensive and disruptive.

-Integrations connect software platforms so data flows automatically between systems.
-Operators benefit from software that connects to existing PMS, accounting systems, and cloud storage rather than requiring complete replacement of their tech stack.
 Entrata, for example, offers extensive API connectivity that allows operators to maintain existing workflows while adding new capabilities.

 Basic automation handles scheduled reminders and auto-emails.
 Advanced AI capabilities include intelligent document processing, predictive analytics, and autonomous workflow completion.
 The distinction matters operationally: basic automation still requires human oversight at every step, while AI-powered tools can complete complex tasks independently.